iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> If there were only a way to make cell carriers (companies) make this mandatory.
+I mean, right now it just feels like everyone who is trying to be compliant and healthy is just walking around bouncing off cell phone vibes off each other.
+The rest of these idiots aren't using this app anyway.
+Apparently, over the last two weeks I have been close to three separate people who claim to be positive.
+I wasn't near them unmasked or for a prolonged period, and 6 ft. apart.
+But how do we know?<br> :date: __2020-12-13 15:58:46__

+> 😳<br> :date: __2020-12-12 20:11:11__

+> Stupid sinnesxt Ureu r 543or.<br> :date: __2020-12-12 17:48:35__

 > Success depends on how many people use the app, which not many appear to do.
 In a pandemic, it should be mandatory for everyone with a cellphone to be connected.
 Otherwise, it's pointless.<br> :date: __2020-12-02 15:56:28__